 A warm pile is a happy pile

 If you used enough ‘green’ material, you pile should heat up in the center.
 Heat is one of the byproducts of the composting products, the others being water and CO2.
+Furthermore, a hot pile of around 130F-140F will be sufficiently hot to kill any weed seeds.
+Now, while you can always compost in winter it can be difficult to maintain a hot enough pile in cold temperatures.

 The temperature should be hot to touch initially, and then as time goes on it can drop a bit and just be warm.
 Obviously, weather can effect the internal temperature as well.
 However, in normal outdoor temperatures of 60F-90F (15-30 C) you should expect an internal temperature above 113F, approaching 150F.